 Guderian, however, has more in mind than just lunging westward.
 He sends the 10th Panzer Division and Großdeutschland infantry regiment southeast in a feint to take the Maginot Line from the rear.
 French General Huntziger was going to use the direction - the same road, in fact - to attack Guderian's left flank.
-The German panzers run head-on into the armoured 3e Division Cuirassée (DCR) at the Stonne plateau.
+The German panzers run head-on into the armored 3e Division Cuirassée (DCR) at the Stonne plateau.
 This results in a stalemate on the German flank, with the main Wehrmacht effort to the west unhindered.

 Guderian's westward thrust is wildly successful.
-He eviscerates the French Sixth Army west of Sedan, eliminating the flank protection of French Ninth Army.
+He eviscerates the French Sixth Army west of Sedan, eliminating the flank protection of the French Ninth Army.
 The entire French Ninth Army collapses and begins to surrender.
 This unhinges the flank of the French 102nd Fortress Division at Monthermé, which the 6th and 8th Panzer Divisions destroy.

-Slightly to the north, Erwin Rommel and his 7th "Ghost" Panzer Division of German 4th Army is completely across the Meuse.
+Slightly to the north, Erwin Rommel and his 7th "Ghost" Panzer Division of German 4th Army are across the Meuse.
 He drives the Allied troops back 3 miles to Onhaye, narrowly avoiding major injury (he has a shell splinter in his cheek).
 He breaks through the French Second Army, heading southwestward to Philippeville.

 The French order some portions of the vaunted Maginot Line which have been outflanked to retreat.
 This demoralizes the troops involved, who believe in the fortifications.
 Most of the Maginot Line to the south, however, remains intact and unbreached.

 Further north, General Erich Hoepner is being delayed more than anywhere else, and he wants results.
 General Stumpff leads his 3rd Panzer Division against the new French 1st Army line at Gembloux and General Sever leads his 4th Panzer Division against the same line at Perwez.
 The attack fails under heavy artillery fire until the German infantry catches up, at which point they make some progress.
 The battle is a minor French victory, as the Germans have been stalled all day long and both sides have lost numerous tanks.
-The Germans must attack again on the morrow, with 4th Panzer Division in better position than 3rd.
+The Germans must attack again on the morrow, with the 4th Panzer Division in a better position than 3rd.

 At Grebbeberg, the Dutch line has collapsed and they are in full retreat to the Waterline position.
 The Dutch move quickly and establish their new defensive position with 6 divisions by morning.
 The Germans are slow to pursue but have won the Grebbeberg battle, eliminating the best defensive positions in the sector.
 Both sides lost 200-400 men killed in the battle, with the Dutch faring worse.

 At the Afsluitdijk in the far north, the Germans once again begin an artillery barrage in the morning as preparation for an attack.
-The Dutch respond with fire from the sloop HNLMS Johan Maurits van Nassau in the Wadden Sea, which arrived during the night (and which the Germans don't know about).
-The sloop's 150 mm (5.9 inch) guns are devastating against the German artillery, silencing it within an hour.
+The Dutch fire from the sloop HNLMS Johan Maurits van Nassau in the Wadden Sea, which arrived during the night (and which the Germans don't know about).
+The sloop's 150 mm (5.9 inches) guns are devastating against the German artillery, silencing it within an hour.
 The German commander, General Kurt Feldt, breaks off the attack.
 How many German troops perished is subject to wildly different estimates from either side, the Germans claiming 5 deaths and 25 wounded, while local civilians claimed to see literally hundreds of dead bodies.